 - Spoon the batter onto the prepared baking sheets in 10 evenly spaced mounds per cookie sheet.
 I like to use a 1 ½ tablespoon spring-release cookie scoop.

 - Bake about 14 minutes, until the tops are glossy and lightly cracked.
 Slide the parchment paper (with the cookies) onto wire racks.
 Let cookies cool completely, and store in an airtight container for up to 3 days.

 Variations: Add 1 tablespoon instant espresso powder, or 1 teaspoon cinnamon with the dry ingredients.
 Add 1/2 cup chopped nuts.
 Lightly sprinkle coarse sea salt on tops of cookies before baking.

 Amount Per Serving: Calories: 142Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 36mgCarbohydrates: 27gFiber: 1gSugar: 23gProtein: 2g

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

 Husband’s take: Ate two, but then decided that they were too sweet.
 Don’t worry, I ate the last cookie on his plate.
 It didn’t go to waste.
 They are very sweet (perhaps it is the 3 cups of powdered sugar) and are better eaten in small portions.

-Changes I would make: Next time, to try and cut the sweetness a little, I think I would either throw in some nuts, or some espresso powder, or even a little cinnamon.
+Changes I would make: I’d like to try adding nuts, espresso powder, or even a little cinnamon.
 Oh, and I would make them a little smaller.